sderose/ragnarok/Dominus/DOC/BaseDom.md

 Namespace support is incomplete
 * Implement the ...NS() methods (at present they just call the non-NS versions).
-* Support a #all/#any/* argument.
 * Just make NS an optional arg to the non-NS versions (if no problem)

-`cloneNode()` copies any `userData` merely via assignment, not a deep copy, even when `deep=True` is set.
-You can of course copy and reset it afterwards if desired.

-=Related commands=

-`DOMBuilder` -- the glue that turns parser events into a DOM.

-`DomExtensions.py` -- sits on top and provides lots of added methods.

-`DOMTableTools.py` -- extensions specific to table structures.

-`Dominus.py` -- alternative that keeps everything on disk to allow for very large documents.

 =References=